-The RCS touch parameters are contained within the RswPrmTouch.xml file (see "1.2.1 Installing the macros" on page 7).
-The robot uses these parameters when executing a touch move (see "2.5 Touch moves" on page 18).
-The parameter values are loaded onto your robot controller using the RswVarLoad macro.
-The latest values loaded onto your controller become the "default" values.
+The RCS touch parameters are contained within the User Parameters section of the RswRoutines.dat file (see "1.2.1 Installing the macros" on page 7).
+The robot uses these parameters when executing a touch move (see "2.5 Touch moves" on page 16).

+The User Parameter values within the RswRoutines.dat file on your controller are the "default" values.
 You can change some parameters from their default values in-program with macros.
 You can also use macros to reset parameters that you have changed back to their default values.

 If you change a touch parameter using a macro, it will remain at that value for all future robot programs until you change it again or reset it.
-This will not change the default value or the value in the RswPrmTouch.xml file.
+This will not change the default value set in the User Parameters of the RswRoutines.dat file on your controller.